Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 1. To connect to DevCloud, follow documentations for [connecting to DevCloud with OpenSSH (Windows)](https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-windows-openssh/) or [connecting to DevCloud (Linux/MacOS)](https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-linux-macos/).

-2. In the root directory, create a script file called build_fpga.sh, paste the following code and save.
+2. In the repository directory, create a script file called build_fpga.sh, paste the following code and save.
     ```
     #!/bin/bash